snxd/interop-steam/README.md

 ![image](screenshots/console-ok.png)

-If a canvas element with an id of canvas is present in the html it will draw the avatars for all the friends.
+If a canvas element with an id of `friendsList` is present in the html it will draw the avatars for all the friends.

 ![image](screenshots/friendslist.png)